 Clarkia is a genus of about 40 species of annuals in the family Onagraceae, mostly native to western North America.

-Clarkia produces cheerful, cup-shaped blooms in various shapes and colors.
-Flowers typically have four sepals and four petals united at the base of the flower tube.
-Clarkias are easy to grow beauties that will bring vivid color and charm to your summer garden.
+Clarkia produces cheerful cup-shaped blooms in various shapes and colors.
+Its flowers typically have four sepals and four petals united at the base of the flower tube.
+Clarkias are easy-to-grow beauties that will bring vivid color and charm to your summer garden.

 The genus was named after the famous explorer Captain William Clark (1770-1838).